Skip to content

 Not every app needs the same level of complexity.
 Upjack provides three tiers:

 Tier 1: Schemas + Skills.
 Define your entities and write your expertise.
 No code.
 The agent reads the schemas to understand data structure and the skills to understand domain procedures.
-This is sufficient for most applications — CRMs, trackers, knowledge bases, research tools.
+CRMs, trackers, knowledge bases, and research tools all fit here.

 Tier 3: Custom Server.
-For apps that need computed fields, batch operations, external API integrations, or complex validation — an optional Python MCP server using the upjack library.
-This is the escape hatch, not the default.
+For apps that need computed fields, batch operations, external API integrations, or complex validation.
+Write a custom Python or TypeScript MCP server using the upjack library.
+The escape hatch, not the default.

 The software industry has spent decades building increasingly sophisticated tools to help developers write code faster: frameworks, ORMs, code generators, CI/CD pipelines, infrastructure-as-code.
 All of it assumes that code is the medium.

 AI agents change the equation.
-An agent can act on knowledge expressed in natural language.
-It can read a skill file that says “leads with decision-maker titles, recent engagement, and companies over 50 employees score 70-100” and apply that criteria as effectively as a hardcoded scoring function — more effectively, because it can handle edge cases, weigh context, and explain its reasoning.
+An agent can read a skill file that says “leads with decision-maker titles, recent engagement, and companies over 50 employees score 70-100” and apply that criteria as effectively as a hardcoded scoring function.
+More effectively, in some cases, because it can handle edge cases, weigh context, and explain its reasoning.

 When the runtime can reason, the medium shifts from code to knowledge.
 The app author’s job is no longer “implement the logic” but “describe the domain.”
-And the people best equipped to describe a domain are the people who work in it — not the developers hired to translate their knowledge into if-statements.
+The people best equipped to describe a domain are the people who work in it, not the developers hired to translate their knowledge into if-statements.